PaulVanDev/PrescriptiveAnalysis/README.md

 ## What is prescriptive analysis?

-In certain situations, once a good predictive model is available, we would like to know what to do to have a particular output or more generally to be able to control it.
+In certain situations, once a good predictive model is available, we would like to know what to do to have a particular prediction or more generally to be able to control it.
 Let's take the well-know problem of the price houses prediction.
 Once the model is available, one could ask what are the actionable levers to increase the price of a house depending of the model entries.
 Obviously some variables can't be easily change as the mean price of the area, the ground surface, but for instance a better heat insulation could be considered.
-In the industry, if the goal is not to predict but to control a performance, a yield, prescriptive analysis will help to find out how to move the actionable (or also controllable) variables and how to change them.
+In the industry, if the goal is not to predict but to control a performance (a yield), prescriptive analysis will help to find out how to move the actionable (or controllable) variables and how to change them.
 It is a kind of automation with a multivariate perspective.
-Again in this case, some parameters can not be changed (external temperature, weather, specific process parameters), so a distinction between controllable parameters and free parameters has to be done.
+Again, in this case, some parameters can not be changed (external temperature, weather, specific process parameters), so a distinction between controllable parameters and free parameters has to be done.

 ## How to do prescriptive analysis?